dartaryan/agenseek/docs/stories/STORY-11.1.md

 ---

-### 5. Handle RLS Policies
+### 5. Handle RLS Policies ✅

 **Given** RLS policies may prevent deletion
 **When** admin deletes a user
 **Then:**

-- [ ] Review RLS policies on all user tables
+- [x] Review RLS policies on all user tables
-- [ ] Ensure admin can delete any user
+- [x] Ensure admin can delete any user
-- [ ] Add service role bypass if needed
+- [x] Add service role bypass if needed
-- [ ] Test with admin and non-admin users
+- [x] Test with admin and non-admin users

+**Implementation:**
+- Used SECURITY DEFINER function to bypass RLS constraints
+- Admin verification built into database function
+- Only authenticated admins can execute the function

 **Check RLS Policies:**